petrayang2002/InterStatHub/Regression and Correlation.md

 2. *Linear regression* analysis can help us understand if a continuous variable can predict another continuous variable.
 The results of the regression cannot indicate any casual relationships between these variables.
-This regression can also be non linear.
+Another kind of regression is the non-linear regression.